 I decided that my day at Disneyland would begin the same as all of my days at Disney World: with a monorail ride.
 There was really no close call on this answer.

 I should mention that the Disneyland Monorail is still great!
-The Mark VIIs are far nicer than the 30-year-old Mark VI Monorails in operation at Walt Disney World.
+The Mark VIIs are far nicer than the 30-year-old Mark VI Monorails operating at Walt Disney World.
 Four Guests can still sit in the front with the pilot, and six can sit by themselves in the very back.
-I also love that Disneyland’s Monorail drops off Guests deep into the Theme Park, and it is really cool to ride on the first ever Monorail system built in the Western Hemisphere.
+I also love that Disneyland’s Monorail drops off Guests deep into the Theme Park, and it is really cool to ride on the first-ever Monorail system built in the Western Hemisphere.

-However, the Disneyland Monorail is far more of an attraction than the legitimate mode of transportation that is provided by The Walt Disney World Monorail System.
-The Downtown Disney District station feels equally far from both the entrances of Disneyland and Disney California Adventure as well as the Disneyland Hotel it was originally built to serve.
+However, the Disneyland Monorail is far more of an attraction than the legitimate mode of transportation like the Walt Disney World Monorail System.
+The Downtown Disney District station feels equally far from both the entrances of Disneyland and Disney California Adventure, as well as the Disneyland Hotel it was originally built to serve.
 And, for some reason, the Powers that Be did not add a stop at either the Disney California Adventure entrance or Disney’s Grand Californian Hotel and Spa–which the track literally goes through.

 The Disneyland Monorail is also significantly smaller than its Disney World counterpart, offering no standing room.
 Guests are required to sit, which forces a capacity limit.
 The trains also have no a/c or climate control, which means that their operational status is determined by the weather, shutting down during the day when temperatures get too high or when the rain rolls in.